Out with the smug. In with the smugger.

 After meeting that sportster at a baccarat table (the delectable Famke Janssen at the height of her sex as Xenia Onatopp – all the better to innuendo her), the plot kicks into gear, with Onatopp and Colonel Ourumov stealing a techno helicopter, wiping out a Russian satellite base, and tying Bond’s knickers into knots.

-We are introduced to a new actor playing Moneypenny the MI6 secretary (Samantha Bond, who would play the character through Brosnan’s four Bond films); no more an auntie pining for Bond’s underpants (as Lois Maxwell did through Connery and Moore), Moneypenny is an attractive redhead who smugly informs Bond she was just on a date with another gentleman, and that Bond’s flirtations could get him charged with sexual harassment!
+We are introduced to a new actor playing Moneypenny the MI6 secretary (Samantha Bond, who would play the character through Brosnan’s four Bond films); not as luscious as Caroline Bliss heating up Dalton, and not an auntie like Lois Maxwell pining for Connery’s and Moore’s underpants, Bond (Samantha) is an attractive redhead who smugly informs Bond (James) that she was just on a date with another gentleman, and that Bond’s flirtations could get him charged with sexual harassment!
 (Just wait’ll she gets a load of #MeToo!)

-There’s a new M – Judi Dench as MI6 director, taking the reins from Robert Brown (who only did four Bond films prior to Dench).
+There’s a new M – Judi Dench as MI6 director, taking the reins from Robert Brown (who took over from Bernard Lee and only did four Bond films prior to Dench).
 The first female M, she’s openly contemptuous of Bond, “You’re a sexist, misogynist dinosaur,” as Bond is direct about his distaste for her as nothing more than “an accountant.”
 M matches Bond in smug, with a dash of anger – smug-anger? smanger?
 It sets up a contentious dynamic that would play right into the Daniel Craig era.

 And there’s Q, the same old weapons expert we’ve grown to love – Desmond Llewelyn (a fixture since the 2nd Bond film, FROM RUSSIA WITH LOVE, and would be till his death after 1999’s THE WORLD IS NOT ENOUGH).
 His role is pure comic relief, and we realize this whole bit about showing Bond new gadgets has become almost a satire within each Bond film.